geeksteam/VacancyReactTest/README.md

 ![alt](https://raw.githubusercontent.com/geeksteam/VcFrontendTest/master/sketch/Success.png)

-If you are using mock-server:
+If you use mock server to emulate backend, there is mock for testing and developing:
 ```
 mockServerClient("localhost", 8080).mockAnyResponse({
     "httpRequest": {